ber2/slides/2023-07-04-using-data-sketches/index.md

 * **Sampling**: only take into consideration a small subset of the data.

-* **Praggregate**: precompute and store aggregations on most common dimensions of the data, then compute further aggregations as needed.
+* **Preaggregate**: precompute and store aggregations on most common dimensions of the data, then compute further aggregations as needed.

 ---